skentagon/c-template-generator/README.md

 ## Demo

 ## Requirement
-Minimum requirement is as follows:
 * php
+To compile and use CUI wrapper, the following modules are required in addition to php.
-To compile and use GUI wrapper, the following modules are requrired.
+To compile and use GUI wrapper, the following modules are required.
 * cmake
-* g++
 * glfw

 ## Usage